kastman/fitz/doc/source/installing.rst

    pip install git+git://github.com/kastman/fitz.git#egg=fitz

-Installing through pip should install all required depencies, but shout if any were missed.
+Installing through pip should install all required dependencies, but shout if any were missed.

 Dependencies
 ------------

-Fitz requires Python 2.7, and does not run on Python 3.
+Fitz should run on either Python 2 or 3.
 We strongly recommend using the `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ distribution, which ships with the majority of the Python packages needed to run fitz.
-The rest can be easily installed with pip.
+The rest can be easily installed with pip or ``conda`` install commands.

 Non-Python Software